 The only way to decrease uncertainty and anxiety is to give assurance and information.
 One of the most common uses for SMS since its inception has been in keeping staff constantly updated about time-critical events or issues.

 For example, it is widely used by the government for public safety warnings.
-It is also used by many organisations to counter service disruptions, such as road closures or equipment failures.
+It is also used by many organizations to counter service disruptions, such as road closures or equipment failures.
 For many hospitality venues, SMS alerts are already used for outages or break-in alerts since these issues require immediate attention.

 Since COVID-19 started spreading, SMS has been the go-to medium because of its consistent rate of cut-through and average open-time being within 90 seconds.
-It has been particularly useful in helping all kinds of hospo venues, not just restaurants, alert their staff when a confirmed Coronavirus case has occurred either at their locale or within the vicinity.
+It has been particularly useful in helping all kinds of hospitability venues, not just restaurants, alert their staff when a confirmed Coronavirus case has occurred either at their locale or within the vicinity.

 Imagine you are a new waitress at a city café frequented by a large crowd of busy urban professionals desperately in need of coffee every morning.
 You’re about to head in for your mid-morning shift and you get a ping on your mobile.
 You are just about to walk out the door, but you check the text just in case.